 EN 71-2: Flammability

-EN 71-3 sets migration limits for dangerous substances, such as the following heavy metals:
+EN 71-3 sets migration limits and test methods for dangerous substances in toy parts and materials, such as the following heavy metals:

 EN 71-4: Experimental sets for chemistry and related activities